 Virginia Spielmann is an Occupational Therapist, specialising in infant and child development, sensory integration and mental health, and is the Clinical Director of SPOT Children's Interdisciplinary Therapy Center, HK.
 Virginia holds a Bachelor of Science degree in Occupational Therapy at Oxford Brookes University in England, and is currently studying for her PhD in Infant and Early Childhood Development.

 This workshop is for therapists, counsellors, psychologists, psychiatrists, pediatricians, social workers, educators, teachers, learning support assistants, special educators, SENCos, child care workers, developmentalists, behaviorists and parents.

 Venue: SCOPE Admiralty Learning Centre, City University, Room UR11, 8/F, United Centre, 95 Queensway, Admiralty, Hong Kong

-- 730HKD Group rate: The member's rate is offered for a group of 4 individuals, who can register as a "group".
+- 8800HKD Group rate: The member's rate is offered for a group of 4 individuals, who can register as a "group".
 One individual must be an AFHK member, and the other 3 can be non AFHK members.
-To register for this group rate, please email the names to firstname.lastname@example.org, and we will register your group, and send you the invoice; after May 15, price increases to 880HKD per person.
+To register for this group rate, please email the names to firstname.lastname@example.org, and we will email you the registration code needed to register.

-- 880HKD for non-members or lapsed members (or click here to join/renew your AFHK membership and attend this event for the member's rate of 730HKD); after May 15, price increases to 980HKD.
+- 980HKD for non-members or lapsed members (or click here to join/renew your AFHK membership and attend this event for the member's rate of 880HKD).

 Seating is limited, registration and payment are required in advance.